 This course provides practical application of advanced brick laying techniques.
-Developing skill in laying brick and constructing and reinforcing walls, joints, and sample panels are emphasized.
-On completion, students should be able to construct brick walls to entry-level standards.
-Non-degree creditable.
+Emphasis is placed on developing skill in laying brick, constructing and reinforcing walls, joints, and sample panels.
+Upon completion, the student should be able to construct brick walls to entry-level standards.
+This is a CORE course.